pandas-dev/pandas/doc/source/development/contributing_environment.rst

 **Linux**

-For Linux-based :ref:`mamba <contributing.mamba>` installations, you won't have to install any additional components outside of the mamba environment.
-The instructions below are only needed if your setup isn't based on mamba environments.
+For Linux-based :ref:`conda <contributing.conda>` installations, you won't have to install any additional components outside of the conda environment.
+The instructions below are only needed if your setup isn't based on conda environments.

 Some Linux distributions will come with a pre-installed C compiler.
 To find out which compilers (and versions) are installed on your system::